Sunday, April 28, 2024

 take my mistakes

-walk through a crowded room spreading the news
+walk through a crowded room

-metaphor who longs for
+my metaphor for

 perfection in a hallway mirror,